-PATENT FILING IN KOREA
+PATENT FILING IN REPUBLIC OF KOREA

 In 1977, Korean Industrial Property Office (KIPO) was established as an external administration of the Ministry of Commerce and Industry.
 Later in the year 2000, its name was changed to Korean Intellectual Property Office.
 KIPO joined Paris Convention in 1980 and Patent Cooperation Treaty in 1984 and since then it is accepting both types of patent applications.

 For filing the patent application in Korea, if the person doesn’t have residence or business situated in Korea then he has to file the patent from the local attorneys of Korea.
 Also, the requirement for providing the application in Korean translation within one month provides a narrow span of time to the applicants.

 We, at GPF, have the professional and proven Attorneys in Korea associated with us.
 GPF along with Khurana and Khurana, Advocates and IP Attorneys (K&K) has tremendous experience in expertise in Patent Filing/ Prosecution as per Korean Patent Laws, and translations as well.
 We provide the complete services required in the process of filing patents with least obstructions in prosecution process.

 - Korean Translation of the Priority/ PCT Document.